3-24/DPLL/README.md

 ## 4. Formats of Input and Output

 I slightly modified the homework instruction found in https://github.com/hongseok-yang/logic23.
+This was a homework of Introduction to Logic for Computer Science course in KAIST, Spring 23.

 * It follows DIMACS input/output requirements.
 You can learn about these requirements at the following URL: [http://www.satcompetition.org/2009/format-benchmarks2009.html](http://www.satcompetition.org/2009/format-benchmarks2009.html).
 This is the format used in the SAT competition.
 * Assume that the input is always in CNF format.